Changing Your Address in New Hampshire

 Filing for a name change with the DMV must also be done within 10 days of the change.
 However, different documents are required proving your name change.
 The most common reason for name change is marriage or divorce.
 So, bring in a copy of your marriage certificate or divorce papers with the Record Change Request (Form DSMV 30) to update the DMV database.

 You will also need your current New Hampshire driver's license.
-You will be mailed an updated driver's license for free.
+You will be mailed an updated driver's license.

 For more information, visit our Changing Your Name in New Hampshire page.